 |11:00 AM||Contest starts||Go to Contest Server Download Problemset

 Usernames and passwords were sent by email to the email address registered.

 |14:00 PM||Scoreboard freezes||You can see who has submitted, but not whether they were successful.

 UPDATE: frozen early as teams are reaching the top of the scoreboard.

 To take part in the UKIEPC 2020, you need to register as an individual.
 Technically, through the system you have to register at one of the available locations, but you are unlikely to be required to travel there.
 If your university is not there, feel free to register, initially, at a random one.

-Note: our FAQs contain general more information about eligibility, registration, and taking part on the day.
-But convey information that is inaccurate (like teams of 3 etc).
+Our 2020 FAQs are at the bottom of the page.
+Note: our main FAQs contain general more information about eligibility, registration, and taking part on the day.
+But convey information that may be inaccurate for 2020 (like teams of 3 etc).